tldr-pages/tldr/pages/common/rar.md

 `rar a -hp{{password}} {{path/to/archive_name.rar}} {{path/to/file_or_directory}}`

-- Archive with a specified compression level (0-5):
+- Use a specific compression level (0-5):

 `rar a -m{{compression_level}} {{path/to/archive_name.rar}} {{path/to/file_or_directory}}`